zarr-conventions/zarr-conventions-spec/README.md

 - Can conventions be used for arrays or groups?
   - They can be used for either or both.

-- Why is schema or spec required?
+- Why is schema_url or spec_url required?
   - At least one URL is required to serve as the unique identifier for the convention.
-The schema URL provides validation capabilities, while the spec URL provides human-readable documentation.
+The schema_url provides validation capabilities, while the spec_url provides human-readable documentation.
 Having at least one ensures conventions are both identifiable and discoverable.

-- Should I provide both schema and spec?
+- Should I provide both schema_url and spec_url?
   - It's recommended to provide both when possible.
-The schema enables validation and tooling support, while the spec provides human-readable documentation.
-If you can only provide one, choose based on your use case: schema for machine validation, spec for human consumption.
+The schema_url enables validation and tooling support, while the spec_url provides human-readable documentation.
+If you can only provide one, choose based on your use case: schema_url for machine validation, spec_url for human consumption.

 - How do I version my convention?
   - Include version information in your convention's metadata or the schema or spec URL (e.g., using git tags like `/v0.1.0/` or versioned paths).
 When you make breaking changes, update to a new major version in the URL.